Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose under Planar Motion

-where $\quot(a, b)$ means calculating the quotient of $a$ divided by $b$, $w_{0},\ldots,w_{6}$ are formed by a Pl\"{u}cker line correspondence and a affine transformation between the corresponding feature points.
-This univariate polynomial leads to an explicit analytic solution with a maximum of 4 real roots.
+where $\quot(a, b)$ means calculating the quotient of $a$ divided by $b$, $w_{0},\ldots,w_{6}$ are formed by a Pl\"{u}cker line correspondence and an affine transformation between the corresponding feature points.

+Note that the coefficients are divided by ${q_y^2}+1$, which reduces the polynomial degree and improves the efficiency of the solution.
+The univariate polynomial Eq.~\eqref{eq:euq_q2} leads to an explicit analytic solution with a maximum of 4 real roots.
 Once the solutions for $q_y$ are found, the remaining unknowns $t_x$ and $t_z$ are solved by substituting $q_y$ into ${\mathbf{M}(q_y)}$ and solving the linear system via calculating its null vector.
 Finally, the rotation matrix $\mathbf{R}_{y}$ is recovered from Eq.~\eqref{eq:Ryt1}.

-However, we proved that the solver relies on one AC has a degenerate case, \emph{i.e.}, the distances between motion plane and optical centers of individual cameras are equal, see supplementary material for details.
-This degenerate case often happens in the self-driving scenario.
-To overcome this issue, two affine correspondences are used to estimate the relative pose.
-For example, the first and second constraints of the first affine correspondence, and the first constraint of the second affine correspondence are also stacked into 3 equations in 3 unknowns, just as Eq.~\eqref{eq:euq_q1}.
+However, we proved that the solver using a single AC has a degenerate case, \emph{i.e.}, the distances between the motion plane and optical centers of the cameras being equal, see supplementary material for details.
+This degenerate case might happen in the self-driving scenario, which would lead to that both the translation direction and the translation scale cannot be calculated using one AC.
+To overcome this issue, two ACs are used to estimate the relative pose.
+For example, the first and second constraints of the first AC, and the first constraint of the second AC are also stacked into three equations in three unknowns, just as Eq.~\eqref{eq:euq_q1}.
 The solution procedure remains the same, except that the code for constructing the coefficient matrix ${\mathbf{M}(q_y)}$ is replaced.

-An interesting fact in this case is that only three equations from two affine correspondences are used.
-Although two affine correspondences are required to sample for this solver in the RANSAC loop, it is possible to run a consistency check on two affine correspondences.
-To identify an outlier free planar motion estimation hypothesis, the three remaining equations of two affine correspondences have also to be fulfilled.
-The solutions which do not fulfill the hypothesis would be preemptively rejected.
-This gives a significant computational advantage over the regular 2-point method, such as the solver with Ackermann motion assumption~\cite{hee2013motion}, because the inconsistent samples can be detected directly without testing on all the other affine correspondences.